 - Whether the affordable housing requirements should be reduced on housing sites of 4 or more units? - Whether planning policy should be introduced for sites of up to 3 units, and if so what this guidance should require.
 For example, should small sites help provide more affordable or smaller sized houses?
 If not, should we require that a financial contribution is given instead to help fund affordable housing elsewhere?
 This would provide funding to contribute to the delivery of affordable housing, by existing registered social landlords in the National Park.
-What is the future role of the Loch Lomondside Local Needs Housing Policy which currently applies to small sites in the Loch Lomond settlements?

-How can appropriate new housing in the countryside be supported?
+What is the future role of the Loch Lomondside Local Needs Housing Policy which currently applies to small sites in the Loch Lomond settlements? - How can appropriate new housing in the countryside be supported?

 More detailed background information is outlined in the accompanying Population and Housing background paper.
-We have set out how these policy issues could be addressed in the following options.